kdc-labs/WHMCS-SMS/README.md

 * After saving changes, give privigle to admin groups that you want at same page.
 * Go to Menu->Setup->Custom Client Fields
 * Add a field: name=Send Sms, type= Tick box, Show on Order Form=check.
 (This field will be shown at register page.
 If user do not check this field, SMS will not send to this user)
 * Add a field: name=GSM Number, type=Text Box, Show on Order Form=check.
 (This field will be shown at register page.
 Sms will send to this value that user fills.)
+IN CASE your selling country is INDIA, you can use the RegEx Value as /^91[789]{1}\d{9}$/

 * Enter Menu->Addons->Aktuel Sms
 * Write WHMCS Path and Select SMS Gateway.
 Write your api details.